 That wasn’t a brain fart!
 That was a brain crash-and-burn!
 What the fuck is wrong with you!?

 Well, come the fuck back!
 That was some scary shit!
 Do you want me to move out!?

 Okay, so I went in the wrong direction, but I just don’t know what to do right now.
 This man is sending me on a damn merry-go-round!
 I don’t have my wits about me, okay?

-I would try to convince the Bitch some more, but Grace has pulled into the doctor’s parking at the hospital and we are now running full speed through the halls of this medical institution.
+I would try to convince the Bitch some more, but Grace has pulled into the doctor’s parking at the hospital and we’re now running full speed through the halls of this medical institution.
 As if they couldn’t see me running close behind Dr. Trevelyan, she had to tell four different people to back off because I was with her.
-By the fifth time, we were just screaming “We’re together” in sync without stopping.
+By the fifth time, we were just screaming, “We’re together” in sync without stopping.

 “Ma’am…” Taylor begins.
 I want to throw this man against the wall for calling me that, but I’m just too worried about Christian.

 “If I may ask, what happened?”
 I’m confused.

 “I told you what happened.
 He was sitting on the piano bench and then he wasn’t,” I answer bemused.

 “No, I mean, what happened… between the two of you… that it got to this point?” he clarifies.
 I glare at him.
 “I wouldn’t ask, Ma’am, but I’ve just never seen him like this.
 I don’t mean to overstep my boundaries…” I’m horrified by this question.